Deer are one of the most critical species in all of North America. Forests are their primary habitat, and they have adapted well to survive winter.

 During the winter, the plants that deer normally eat fall on the ground and are buried.
 Covered by the snow, they may perish without being found.
 The plants can also freeze on the ground.
 Deers need to find the plants quickly and so use their antlers to aid them.

-The longer the antlers are help the deer to get food in a quick manner.
-By doing this quickly, they are not expending energy inside the deer’s body.
+The longer the antlers are, help the deer to get food quickly.
+By doing this quickly, they are not expending energy.

 During the winter, the pads on the feet adapt to the different conditions.
 The pads harden to become something like an ice pick.
 The deer use this to cut the surface of ice and snow, keeping them steady on their feet.

-Together with their antlers, the hooves are one of the main ways that deers use to survive the winter.
-By using the new hardened pads, they are used to excavate food that they find buried.
+Together with their antlers, the hooves are one of the main ways deers use to survive the winter.
+Deer use their hooves to excavate food that is buried under snow.